- How Do Omega-3 Fatty Acids Work?

 These are just some of the many ailments and disorders that omega-3 fatty acids can either prevent, relieve the symptoms, or aid in treatment of (1).

 Yes.
 That’s how important omega-3 fatty acids are for your child’s general health.
 They are among the most important good fats that our body requires, but cannot produce on its own, and therefore, must be a part of your diet.
 MomJunction tells you about the importance of omega-3 for kids, its benefits, and dosage.

 Omega-3 Fatty Acids

-The third omega-3 fatty acid is known as alpha-linolenic acid or ALA.
-It is available in plant-based foods and oils such as flaxseeds oil, hempseed oil, soy, canola oil, and walnuts.
-People who don’t eat fish do not get enough of the long chain omega-3s – DHA and EPA.
+People who don’t eat fish do not get enough of the long chain omega-3s – DHA and EPA – because they are largely found in marine oils such as fish oils of krill, mackerel, tuna, and a few other seafoods.
 However, DHA and EPA can be synthesized in the body through ALA, although to a limited extent.